eadyos/codefights/README.md

 The arcade is a fixed set of problems under topic sections.
 The problems in a section can have an increasing level of difficulty the further you go.

 While there are 1) test cases and 2) time constraints, there are no awards for shortest-solution in the arcade.
-Code written for the arcade is generally more **readable** than what is written for "Challenges", however, bear in mind that it is still written just for fun and practice with no audience in mind.
+Code written for the arcade is generally more **readable** than what is written for "Challenges", however, bear in mind that it is still written just for practice with no audience in mind.